 How a Practice Restriction Could Cost an Arizona Nurse Practitioner Their DEA Registration

-- A state license has been placed on probation, suspended, revoked or denied
+A state license has been placed on probation, suspended, revoked, or denied

-- Excluded from participation in Medicare or Medicaid programs
+Excluded from participation in Medicare or Medicaid programs

-- Convicted of a felony related to a controlled substance
+Convicted of a felony related to a controlled substance

-- Committed an act that is inconsistent with the public interest
+Committed an act that is inconsistent with the public interest

-Show Cause Order
+DEA Process of Show Cause Order

-However, suppose there is enough evidence that gives rise to “an imminent danger”, then these emergency situations are considered and will issue simultaneous immediate suspensions as well as orders for show cause while still having time-sensitive deadlines afterward, so everything goes smoothly.
+However, suppose there is enough evidence that gives rise to “an imminent danger.”
+Then, these emergency situations are considered and will issue simultaneous immediate suspensions and orders for show cause while still having time-sensitive deadlines afterward, so everything goes smoothly.